superminkfan/rag-assistant-template/README.md

   rebuild the vector store whenever new documentation needs to be indexed.
 All scripts look for content in `../data` by default; ensure that directory exists or provide an alternative with `--data-path /path/to/sources` before running them.
-Each script accepts an optional `--reset` flag to delete the existing Chroma database before ingesting.
+The Markdown ingester always recreates the `db_metadata_v5/` directory and does **not** accept `--reset`; use the flag with the AsciiDoc or Javadoc scripts when you want them to wipe the database automatically.
+For a clean Markdown-only run, delete the `db_metadata_v5/` directory manually before starting ingestion.

 ### Building a combined vector store